Post-Master's Family Nurse Practitioner Certificate

-Become part of the growing nurse practitioner workforce who have gained support for a future in independent clinical practice and healthcare delivery here in California.
+Become part of the growing nurse practitioner workforce who have gained support for a future in independent clinical practice and healthcare delivery here in California and across the nation.
 Nurse Practitioners offer holistic care in many different focus areas and TUC offers you a variety of clinical experiences to expand your skill set.

-Our certificate is based on the National Organization of Nurse Practitioner Faculties Competencies and prepares the newly graduated family nurse practitioner to practice clinically in a multitude of settings.
+Our certificate program is guided by the competencies from the National Organization of Nurse Practitioner Faculties Competencies and prepares the newly graduated family nurse practitioner to practice clinically in a multitude of settings.

 The FNP-C track requires the nursing student to possess a graduate degree as a part of the admission criteria.
-Based on the National Organization of Nurse Practitioner Faculties (NONPF) Competencies, the FNP-C track prepares Advanced Practice Registered Nurses (APRN) with the most advanced clinical and organizational skills to provide the highest standard of care for individuals, families, and communities.
+Adherent to the National Organization of Nurse Practitioner Faculties (NONPF) Competencies, the FNP-C track prepares Advanced Practice Registered Nurses (APRN) with the most advanced clinical and organizational skills to provide the highest standard of care for individuals, families, and communities.

 By combining advanced practice nursing skills and knowledge of evidence-based research and practice, graduates are empowered to be more efficient and competent practitioners.